mjhouse/ag-lcd/README.md

 ## Building

-You'll need to use nightly to compile this project- currently there is an issue ([#124](https://github.com/Rahix/avr-hal/issues/124)) in avr-hal that requires nightly-2021-01-07 or older.
+You'll need to use nightly to compile this project because avr-hal requires nightly-2021-01-07 or older.

 NOTE: all examples have been updated to use `nightly-2022-07-10` and manually tested to make sure that they build.
 Please file an issue if you find that they don't.